 3. Establish better customer service workflows

 Helping your agents can help your customers too.
-Simple customer service workflows, fueled by the right forms and conditional form fields, help sort customer queries so that they can be handled by the best possible department and/or company representative right away.
+Simple customer service workflows, fueled by the right forms and conditional form fields, help sort customer support tickets so that they can be handled by the best possible department and/or company representative right away.
 This means a better and faster support experience for your customers.

 4. Offer omnichannel support to reach customers where they are